Kotkot/IMRtag/README.md

 ### This program is for analysing the mackerel tagging data
-### We look at distribution pattern, migratiin distance, etc
+### We look at distribution pattern, migration distance, etc